neoforged/.github/primers/1.21.6/index.md

     - `GuiSignRenderState` - The state of the sign background in the edit screen.
     - `GuiSkinRenderState` - The state of a player with a given skin.
     - `PictureInPictureRenderState` - An interfaces that defines the basic state necessary to render the picture-in-picture to the screen.
+- `net.minecraft.client.gui.screens.Screen`
+    - `renderBlurredBackground` now takes in the `GuiGraphics`
+    - `*TooltipForNextRenderPass` methods are either removed or moved to `GuiGraphics`
 - `net.minecraft.client.gui.screens.inventory`
     - `AbstractContainerScreen`
         - `SLOT_ITEM_BLIT_OFFSET` is removed